 - Behaviors that impede progress (defensive speech, making excuses, manipulation)

-- Inability to handle life responsibilities while also maintaining boundaries
+- Inability to handle life responsibilities and activities of daily living

 - Use of drugs, alcohol, or medication as coping mechanisms